 Evan received a Diploma from the National Art School in 1991.
 He completed a Master of Fine Art (Research) at the College of Fine Arts, University of NSW in 2002.
 Evan worked as a studio assistant for the sculptor Robert Klippel between 1996 and 1998.
 He taught painting and drawing to Diploma students at various TAFE colleges between 2002 and 2016.
 He currently teaches observational drawing at the National Art School.
 Evan is represented by Watters Gallery and has held 26 solo exhibitions since 1993.
 He has also been included in many group exhibitions.
 Evan was selected as a finalist for the Sulman Prize in 2006 at the Art Gallery of NSW.
 He was winner of the NSW Parliament Plein Air Painting Prize in 2015.
 His work is held in private and public collections including the National Gallery of Australia, NSW Parliament, University of Technology Sydney, Art Bank and Wollongong Art Gallery.

-Margaret Seymour won the Woollahra Small Sculpture Prize 2011 and received an Australia Council New Work grant in 2012.
-She has over fifteen years of experience teaching undergraduate students and supervising higher degree research candidates.
+A committed and enthusiastic educator, Margaret has over fifteen years of experience teaching undergraduate and higher degree research candidates.

 Kim Spooner’s incisive and expressive portrait and figure paintings are held in public and private collections.
 She is an award-winning portraitist with portraits in the National Portrait Gallery, and is an inspirational teacher who is skilled at communicating ideas and responding to the individual needs of students and artists.
 She completed a residency at the Cité Internationale des Arts, Paris, in 2009.
 Winner of the 2006 Portia Geach Memorial Award, Kim is represented by Annandale Galleries, Sydney, and Adele Boag Gallery, Adelaide